 Loma del Pliegue Tumbado

-This is one of my favorites in terms of views at the vista point.
-The autumn colors from this viewpoint were incredible.
+This is probably my favorite in terms of views at the vista point because of the incredible autumn colors.
 It is a very windy hike as you are heading up, and there is not much tree cover.
-Despite the time estimation given, I found this hike to be considerably shorter than the above two.
+Despite the time estimation given, I found this hike to be considerably shorter than the above two.ย

-The trailhead starts near the ranger station and is where the Miradors de Los Condores and Las Aguilas paths are.
+The trailhead starts near the ranger station where the Miradors de Los Condores and Las Aguilas paths are.
 The start of the trailhead is well marked.
-Take the trail to the right instead to start your Loma del Pliegue Tumbado trek.
+Take the trail to the right to start your Loma del Pliegue Tumbado trek.

 Round Trip: 13 miles/21km | Time: 7.5h